smcck222/scherian-irws-a1/README.md

 This folder contains the results from QuerySearch in the format for trec_eval : query_id, Q0, document_id, rank, score, STANDARD
 There are different files for different similarity measures + analyzers.
 Refer to the README.md inside the results folder for more info.

-3. pom.xml

-Contains required dependencies to be installed before running the java code (includes Lucene version - 8.10.0).

-4. final_result.txt
+3. final_result.txt

 Result file with the highest MaP score (English Analyzer + BM25).

 **TO EXECUTE:**
+I've exported the project and all it's dependencies from my local system to a jar file that is in the scherian-irws-a1/target/ folder.

-Run the following command:
+Simply run the following command:

 sudo java -jar target/Project1-1.0.jar